haehyun/dexMon/README.md

 ## Summary

-- This repository contains DexMonitor modified Dalvik VM.
+- This repository contains DexMonitor modified Dalvik VM a.k.a AndroMon.
 - You can trace dalvik bytecode and extract dynamically loaded executables.
 - For more details, please refere to the paper.